HubSpot/cos_uploader/README.md

 chmod 700 /usr/local/bin/sync_to_cos
 ```

-Now you should be able to go to the folder with your files in it from the command line and type:
+Now you should be able to go to the folder with your files in it from the command line.
+Enter the following command, and the help will be printed out:
 ```
 >sync_to_cos
 ```

-And you should get all the options

-To update your portal, go to https://app.hubspot.com/keys/get and get an API key for your portal.
+To use the sync script with your portal, go to https://app.hubspot.com/keys/get and get an API key for your portal.

-Then cd to the folder with your files and run
+Then cd to the folder with your files and run:
 ```>sync_to_cos --hub-id=(your hubid or portalid) --api-key=(your api key) -a sync```